nasa/cape/doc/index.rst

 The FUN3D interface, :mod:`cape.pyfun`, reuses most of the code used to build :mod:`cape.pycart`; and the OVERFLOW interface, :mod:`cape.pyover` was constructed in a similar manner.
-All modules are built off of common tools in the :mod:`cape` module, and so much of the usage is common between the two interfaces.
+All modules are built off of common tools in the :mod:`cape` and :mod:`cape.cfdx` modulew, and so much of the usage is common between the two interfaces.
 These interfaces can be used to run OVERFLOW/FUN3D, interact with databases, and archive or clean up solutions.
 There is a Python interface to solution files including easy dimensionalization of state variables.

-The central Python module that contains most of the code for each module is called :mod:`cape`, which may be mentioned from time to time.
+In addition to running CFD codes, CAPE contains a package called :mod:`cape.attdb` for cleaning and processing numerical databases whether the original data comes from CFD or not.
+The key tool from this package is the class

+    :class:`cape.attdb.rdb.DataKit`

+which can read CSV files, other ASCII text data files, MATLAB ``.mat`` files, Excel spreadsheets, and more.

-Each interface is a portmanteau of "Python" and the name of the solver.
+Each CFD interface is a portmanteau of "Python" and the name of the solver.
 The command-line interface is invoked with the commands ``pycart``, ``pyfun``, and ``pyover``.
 In addition, there are several scripts matching the glob ``p?_*.py`` for isolated tasks such as converting grid formats.